China Development Bank: History

-Since 1997, CDB has reduced bad debts, returning to profitability under Governor Chen Yuan, the eldest son of Chen Yun.
-Chen was formerly the executive deputy governor of the PRC's central bank, The People's Bank of China.
-International financial standards and better practices were introduced under his leadership.
+From 1994 to 1998, CDB's fundraising was subject to a higher degree of state control than in later periods.
+In the 1990s, CDB facilitated the creation of China's interbank bond market.
+Initially, the People's Bank of China (PBOC) required domestic financial institutions such as commercial banks to buy policy bank bonds.
+At this stage, the PBOC usually set high yields and did not permit the apportioned bonds to be sold on the secondary market.
+In February 1996, CDB began its first overseas bond issuance in Japan, followed a year later by an issuance in the United States.
+Overseas issuance helped CDB diversify its funding sources.
+Ultimately, the issuance of bonds allowed CDB to become a financially independent bank without the state's tax revenues.

+In April 1998, former PBOC deputy governor Chen Yuan, the eldest son of Chen Yun, was appointed CDB's governor.
+Chen implemented reforms designed to increase CDB's autonomy by reducing state involvement in CDB's fundraising and lending.

+From 1998 to 2008, CDB increased its fundraising autonomy and used an auction-based bond issuance mechanism to raise its funds.
+In 1999, CDB offered China's first floating rate bond.

 CDB plays a major role in alleviating infrastructure and energy bottlenecks in the Chinese economy.
 In 2003, CDB made loan arrangements for, or evaluated and underwrote, a total of 460 national debt projects and issued 246.8 billion yuan in loans.
 This accounted for 41% of its total investment.
 CDB's loans to the "bottleneck" investments that the government prioritizes amounted to 91% of its total loan count.
 It also issued a total of 357.5 billion yuan in loans to western areas and more than 174.2 billion yuan to old industrial bases in Northeast China.
 These loans substantially increased the economic growth and structural readjustments of the Chinese economy.

-At the end of 2004, the bank's total credit assets were RMB 1,378.6 billion, with a current principal and interest recovery ratio of 99.77%, after 20 consecutive quarters of world-class performance.
-The bank's non-performing loan ratio stood at 1.21%, a decrease of 0.13 percentage points year over year.
-The coverage ratio of its risk reserves against non-performing loans was 285%, and its capital adequacy ratio reached 10.51%.
-During 2004, the bank made a profit of about US$2 billion.

 In 2005 and 2006, CDB successfully issued two pilot Asset-Backed Securities (ABS) products in the domestic China market.
 Along with other ABS products issued by China Construction Bank, CDB has created a foundation for a promising debt capital and structured finance market.

+China and Venezuela established the China-Venezuela Joint Fund in 2007, with the goal of offering capital funding for infrastructure projects in Venezuela which can be performed by Chinese companies.
+CDB lent $4 billion to the fund and the Venezuelan Economic and Social Development Bank (BANDES) contributed $2 billion.

+As part of China's response to the 2008 financial crisis, emphasis on CDB's policy aspects increased and the state formalized its credit guarantee for CDB.
+CDB was one of the financial agencies implementing China's stimulus plan and vastly increased its lending for infrastructure and industrial projects.